+(SCHOOL)

-(SCHOOL) (DATE)
+(DATE)

 Dear Parent/Guardian:

 This is to notify you that a few cases of head lice have been identified in the school.
 Please check your own child's hair immediately.
 If you find evidence of head lice, do not be alarmed or embarrassed, as it can happen to anyone.

-Although head lice do not pose any major health huisance.
-They can be easily spread by shared us physical contact, i.e. play. hazards, they can be unpleasant and certainly are a se of combs and clothing and through close
+Although head lice do not pose any major health hazards, they can be unpleasant and certainly are a nuisance.
+They can be easily spread by shared use of combs and clothing and through close physical contact, i.e. play.

-Head lice can be handled easily and effectively w This treatment should be repeated in one week reduce the possibility of re-infesting the child. · · · · · · · · · · · · · · · · · · ·
+Head lice can be handled easily and effectively with the use of an appropriate medicated product.
+This treatment should be repeated in one week.
+Nits must be removed from the child's hair to reduce the possibility of re-infesting the child.

-It is very important to check all family members if infested. one child has lice, and treat all persons found to be
+It is very important to check all family members if one child has lice, and treat all persons found to be infested.

-The attached information is to help you deal with t manner. this problem in the quickest and most effective
+The attached information is to help you deal with this problem in the quickest and most effective manner.

 Sincerely,

-District

 Principal

 Attachment